Detection and Evaluation of Clusters within Sequential Data: Introduction

 \section{Introduction}

 Modern data often consists of observations that were obtained from some complex process, and that became available sequentially.
-The specific order in which the observations occur often matters: future observations correlate typically with past observations.
-By identifying a relation between subsequent observations within sequential data one may hope to gain insight into the underlying complex process.
+The specific order in which the observations occurred then often matters: future observations frequently correlate with past observations.
+By identifying a relation between subsequent observations within the sequential data one may hope to gain insight into the underlying complex process.
 The high-dimensional nature of modern data however can make understanding the sequential structure difficult.
-Many algorithms which one may want to apply to the data namely slow down to an infeasible degree in a high-dimensional regime.
-Further, human interpretation of the data may become tedious.
-To avoid these issues it is desirable to identify a latent structure which respects the sequential structure but has reduced dimensions.
+For example, on high-dimensional data, many algorithms slow down to an infeasible degree, overfitting may occur, and human interpretation becomes problematic.

+In view of the challenges associated with the high dimensionality of processes and/or data, it is desirable to identify a latent structure which respects the sequential structure but has reduced dimensions.
+We therefore now focus on a popular class of methods for discovering latent structure in datasets: \emph{clustering algorithms}.
-In this paper we are concerned with uncovering lower-dimensional structures within sequential data when this latent structure is hidden from the observer but still detectable from the specific sequence of observations.
-Practical tools for the discovery, evaluation, and presentation of the lower-dimensional structures from real-world sequential data are developed and applied.
-The term ``real-world data'' is here in contrast to synthetic data.
-For synthetic data one namely often has prior knowledge concerning a ground-truth latent structure, and this facilitates evaluation of latent structures which are output by an algorithm.
-Such prior knowledge is not available for real-world data, complicating the evaluation.

-We focus on a popular class of methods for discovering latent structure in datasets: \emph{clustering algorithms}.
 Clustering algorithms work by clustering together data points from a dataset that are ``similar'' in some sense.
-If for instance data has a geometric structure for which a notion of distance is applicable then one may call two points similar if their distance is small.
-This distance-based notion of similarity can be leveraged with the well-known $K$-means algorithm for clustering point clouds.
-If instead the data has a graph structure then it is natural to call two vertices of the graph similar if they connect to other vertices in similar ways.
-This connection-based notion is made rigorous in the \gls{SBM} for random graphs.
+Let us illustrate by considering clustering in \emph{nonsequential} data (i.e., data in which the order of the observations does not matter).
+If such data has a geometric structure for which a notion of distance is applicable, then one may call two points similar if their distance is small.
+This distance-based notion of similarity can then be leveraged with the well-known $K$-means algorithm for clustering point clouds \cite{macqueen1967some}.
+Or, if the data instead has a graph structure, then it is natural to call two vertices of the graph similar if they connect to other vertices in similar ways.
+This second connection-based notion is then made rigorous in e.g.\ the \gls{SBM} \cite{holland1983stochastic}.